crocandr/docker-unimus/README.md

 You've to have a DB for the Unimus.
 You can use HSQL (local - file-based) or MySQL (with an other container) for the backend DB.

+You can run the unimus with 2 method:
+  - with `docker run ...` command
+  - with `docker-compose` (recommended way)

 ### with HSQL

 ```
 docker run -tid --name=unimus -p 8085:8085 -v /srv/unimus/config:/etc/unimus/ croc/unimus
 ```

 Configuration and HSQL databases files is in `/etc/unimus` folder in the container.

 ### with MySQL